 For independent artists, Wexford Fringe is an inspirational environment to showcase their work.
 For audiences, it’s an opportunity to see exciting and entertaining contemporary work in an atmosphere that encourages taking a chance and seeing and discovering something new.

-The Wexford Fringe Guide 2017 will be released in early September.
-Some tickets and information will be available from the Wexford Fringe Festival Hub, Wexford Arts Centre, Wexford.
+The Wexford Fringe Guide 2019 will be released in September.
+Some tickets and information will be available from the Wexford Arts Centre, Wexford.
 Contact www.wexfordartscentre.ie or 00 353 539123764.
 Tickets will also be available from various venues across Wexford Town.

 The programme includes, but is not limited to, a variety of art forms including cabaret, children’s events, comedy, circus & physical theatre, dance, film, theatre, music, visual art and design.
 In 2016 there were over 300 events with something for everyone.